 At the end of your telephone call or web-based report, EthicsPoint will provide you with a report key and ask you to create a password.
 You will be asked to telephone 3M's Business Conduct Helpline, operated by EthicsPoint, or visit the EthicsPoint website two or three business days after you make your initial report.
 At that time, you can monitor progress on your report and learn whether any additional information is needed from you to address your concern.

-- You can mail a letter to 3M Compliance and Business Conduct Department at the address above.
+- You can mail a letter to 3M Compliance & Business Conduct Department at the address above.

 If you choose to identify yourself in reporting your concern, 3M will make every reasonable effort to hold your name in confidence during the investigation.

+3M will review every report.
 If warranted, 3M will commence an appropriate investigation, using internal or external resources with expertise in conducting investigations.
-The information in your report is shared with appropriate investigation team members, and the concern is investigated promptly and discreetly.
+The information in your report is shared with appropriate investigation team members.
+Any concern investigated will be investigated promptly and discreetly.
 You will be notified at the conclusion of the investigation.
-If you do not believe your concern has been adequately addressed, please raise it with another of those resources listed in How to Report a Suspected Violation of these Polices section.
+If you do not believe your concern has been adequately addressed, please raise it with another of those resources listed in the Employee Obligations and Reporting Principle.

 3M prohibits retaliation against anyone who raises a business conduct concern or cooperates in a company investigation.
 Complaints made in good faith will not expose you to any sanctions, regardless of whether the underlying facts prove to be correct or result in any corrective action.
 If you believe you have faced retaliation of any kind, please report it so the 3M can investigate.